SaraAlsalman/motor-controller-with-H-bridge/README.md

-# motor-controller-with-H-bridge
+# motors-controller-with-H-bridge
-This is a motor controller circuit, the motor will move forward for one second and then will move to the right for on second, after that the motor will stop.
+ This is a motors controller circuit,  two motors will move forward for one second, then the first motor will stop and the second will move so, that makes them move directly to the right for one second, after that the two motors will stop.